State of the Union (European Union): José Manuel Barroso

 The first State of the Union speech of the European Union was pronounced on 7 September 2010 by President José Manuel Barroso.
 There he dealt mainly with the economic situation and unemployment issues;

 In Barroso's second address, on 28 September 2011, he called for a eurozone bond and a financial transactions tax to stem the eurozone crisis and came out against the Franco-German proposal for an intergovernmental economic eurozone government - stating that that role belonged to the Commission;

 In Barroso's third address, on 12 September 2012, he called for a "decisive deal to complete the EMU", by which he meant a new European treaty to "move towards a Federation of nation states", ahead of the European Parliamentary election in 2014.

 He also acknowledged the need for "a serious discussion between the citizens of Europe about the way forward", calling in particular on all pro-European forces to be mobilised against the anti-European agenda of "the populists and the nationalists".

 Jean-Claude Juncker

 9 September 2015 marked the first address held by Jean-Claude Juncker.
 It was titled "Time for honesty, unity and solidarity" and opened with the "imperative to act as a union" in order to address the refugee crisis.

 Juncker used his 2017 State of the Union address to call for "a stronger single market".

+Juncker’s 2018 speech was titled “The hour of European sovereignty”.